Little League Baseball, Softball and T-Ball for New York City Kids 2014

 The Yankees and the Mets aren’t the only ones stepping up to the plate this spring.
-Thousands of kids across the city will be eagerly dusting off their cleats in anticipation of Little League’s opening day on Saturday, April 6 (though some teams kick off on Sunday, April 7 and throughout the rest of the month).
+Thousands of kids across the city are eagerly dusting off their cleats in anticipation of Little League’s 75th annual official opening day on Saturday, April 5 (though some teams kick off on Sunday, April 6 and throughout the rest of the month).

 Joining a Little League team (or any other youth baseball organization) is great fun for the entire family.
 Parent participation isn't just encouraged, it’s mandatory.
 Moms and dads volunteer to help manage the leagues, coach the teams, run the concession stands and maintain the grounds.
 Since it's nonprofit, the registration fees are relatively affordable.
 Most cost under $200 for the entire season, and that includes those nifty uniforms.
 If that's still out of your range, some leagues offer financial assistance.

-Because of high enrollment, many teams have pretty strict geographic boundaries, so kids need to register based on their home address and proof is required.
+Because of high enrollment, many teams have pretty strict geographic boundaries.
+Normally kids need to register based on their home address and proof is required, but this year some teams are opening up league play to children who attend schools in the designated zone.
 With opening day coming up next month, some teams are full, but many are still open for registration and most offer wait lists—and unlike other wait lists in this town, I hear that these actually move.

 Find out how to join a T-Ball, baseball or softball team in New York City this spring.
 If your kids would prefer to cheer from the sidelines than get in the game, we've got the scoop on some great Little League opening day bashes, too.

 If you live below Canal Street but not on the Lower East Side, Downtown Little League offers team baseball for children ages 5 years and up.
-There's also softball for girls 8 and older.
-The Opening Day Parade festivities are tentatively scheduled for Sunday, April 7 as they scramble to fix their Hurricane Sandy-damaged ball fields in Battery Park City.
+There's also softball for girls ages 8 and up.
+This year the league's opening day parade takes place on the morning of Saturday, April 5 as and includes a street fair between City Hall and the Battery Park City Authority Ballfields on West Street between Murray and Warren Streets.

-If you live between 57th and 120th Streets between Central Park West and the Hudson River, the West Side Little League offers co-ed T-Ball for 5-year-olds and baseball for children ages 7 to 12.
-Teens, girls ages 8 to 17 interested in softball, and children with special needs who'd like to play on the Challengers teams, can live outside of those boundaries.
+If you live between 57th and 120th Streets between Central Park West and the Hudson River, the West Side Little League offers co-ed T-Ball for 5-year-olds and baseball for children ages 7 to 18.
+Girls ages 8 to 17 interested in softball, kids who attend school in the catchment area and children with special needs who'd like to play in the league's Challenger Division, can live outside of those boundaries.

 If you live in Manhattan above 181st Street or in the Bronx, the Inwood Manhattan Little League (NYC's oldest Little League team, which started back in 1950!), offers baseball for children ages 4 and up.
-The opening day parade will be on Saturday, April 6 though the time has yet to be determined.
+Kids that live in other parts of NYC can play on this team, too, but don't get to participate in the end of the season tournaments.
+The opening day parade is on Saturday, April 5 at noon.

-If you live between 59th and Canal Streets west of Broadway, the Greenwich Village Little League is pretty large with 800 kids on 60 teams.
-There's also T-Ball for 5- and 6-year-olds, team baseball for older kids and girls' softball starting at age 4.
-Older players are still searching for a space to play in Manhattan as some of their fields sustained damage during Hurricane Sandy.
-There will be an opening day party on Saturday, April 6 on Pier 40 at Houston Street and the Hudson River, time to be determined.
+If you live between 59th and Canal Streets west of Broadway, the Greenwich Village Little League, which is celebrating its 30th anniversary, is for you.
+This large league with 800 kids on 60 teams offers T-Ball for 5- and 6-year-olds, team baseball for older kids and girls' softball starting at age 4.
+There will be an opening day party on Saturday, April 5 on Pier 40 at Houston Street and the Hudson River at 10:30am.

 If you live between 86th and 125th Streets between Fifth Avenue and the East River, East Harlem Little League offers T-ball and baseball for children ages 4 to 12, and travel teams for older kids.
-This league made it to the Little League World Series in Pennsylvania in 2002!
-The opening day parade is on Saturday, April 6 at 10am from St. Cecilia Church on East 106h Street near Lexington Avenue to the field on 112th Street between Madison and Park Avenues.
+The opening day parade is on Saturday, April 5 at 10am from St. Cecilia Church on East 106h Street near Lexington Avenue to the field on 112th Street between Madison and Park Avenues.

 If you live between 14th and 72nd Streets between Fifth Avenue and the East River, Peter Stuyvesant Little League offers baseball for kids as young as 5 and softball for girls starting at age 6.